LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/from_pg_2_ppo.md

+---
 date: 2025-03-10
-title: "From PG 2 PPO"
+title: "From PG to PPO"
 math: true
-weight: 11
+weight: 1
 postType: notes
 ---

 {{< katex />}}

-# From PG 2 PPO
+# From PG to PPO
 {{< postbadges >}}

 ## Policy Gradient (PG)